tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 - Alice is building a decision tree and wants to evaluate how mixed data is mixed at each node.
 What does this measure represent in terms of entropy in a decision tree?
 The LEVEL of disorder or RANDOMNESS in a node
+(Entropy measures randomness or disorder in the classes of a node, with lower entropy indicating more homogeneous nodes.)

+- A telecom company uses past customer behavior to predict service cancellations.
+Which model should they use for this classification task?<br/>
+Decision trees<br/>
+(Decision trees are commonly used in classification to split customer data into categories based on features.)

 - You want to determine the best feature to split the data at each node while building a decision tree.
 Which of the following criteria will you use?
 Information gain